Kyriosity/read-write/readme+/dev/design/README.md

 ## "Design" or "Architecture"?

+Both "design" and "architecture" are umbrella terms for expertise (magnificent or clumsy) which brigdes ideas ***(reqs, abstractions) and their realization as computer programs.

-Major and long-time decisions on software implementation expressed in diagrams, modules, interfaces, classes, layers, hierarchies, and patterns - is it architecture or design?
+Software implementation expressed in diagrams, modules, interfaces, classes, layers, hierarchies, and patterns - is it architecture or design?

 With reverence for unknown architects of the Acropolis and Colosseum, I'd voluntarily reserve the term ___architecture___ for processor families, operating systems, global computing services, spectra of heterogeneous solutions, and IT science.<sup>:gear:</sup>